Both website builders are incredibly easy-to-use and feature-rich publishing platforms that have become synonyms for DIY

 Wix.
 Wix has always been one of the easiest website builders.
 It looks cool and gives you the power to completely rebuild your site without writing a single HTML tag.
 Nearly every button is accompanied with helpful tips and prompts.
 If you have a rudimentary knowledge of web applications, you’re more than capable of building a website with Wix.

 After the release of a new dashboard in Fall 2015 and its Spring 2016 update, Wix has become even more convenient.
-The new dashboard lets you easily access and manage such important aspects of your site as SEO, newsletters, contacts and other apps.
+The editor’s dashboard lets you easily access and manage such important aspects of your site as SEO, newsletters, contacts and other apps.

 Weebly.
 Weebly is also very intuitive.
 Its interface is less flashy, yet highly effective.
 The editor is well organized.
 Similar to Wix, Weebly has a very well structured dashboard.
 From changing your account password to sending invitations* to your friends, everything can be done with just a few clicks.